jcyesc/linux-driver-development/drivers-dev/chapter-7/README.md

 queues and bottom-half of threaded irqs are implemented on top of kernel threads that are able to block and tasklets and timers on top of softirqs that cannot block functions.

+## Using locks

+There are two main types of kernel locks.
+The fundamental type is the `spinlock` (include/asm/spinlock.h), which is a very simple single-holder lock; if you can't get the spinlock, you keep trying (spinning) until you can (disables the preemption in the running core).
+Spinlocks are very small and fast, and can be used anywhere.

+The second type is a `mutex` (include/linux/mutex.h); it is like a spinlock, but you may block holding a mutex.
+If you can't lock a mutex, your task will suspend itself, and be  woken up when the mutex is released.
+This means the CPU can do something else while you are waiting.

+## Sharing Spinlocks between Interrupt and Process Context

+It's possible that a critical section needs to be protected by the same lock in both an interrupt and in non-interrupt (process) execution context in the kernel.
+In this case `spin_lock_irqsave()` and the `spin_unlock_irqrestore()` variants have to be used to protect the critical section.
+This has the effect of disabling interrupts on the executing CPU.
+You can see in the steps below what could happen if you just used `spin_lock()` in the process context:

+1. Process context kernel code acquires the spinlock usin `spin_lock()`.
+2. While the spinlock is held, an interrupt comes in on the same CPU and executes.
+3. Interrupt Service Routine (ISR) tries to acquire the spinlock, and spins continuously waiting for it.
+Process context is blocked in the CPU and there is never a chance to run again and free the spinlock.

+To prevent this, the process context code needs call `spin_lock)irqsave()`, which has the effect of disabling interrupts on that particular CPU along with the regular disabling of preemption on the executing CPU.

+The ISR can still just call `spin_lock()` instead of `spin_lock_irqsave()` because interrupts are disabled anyway during ISR on the executing CPU.
+Often times people use `spin_lock_irqsave()` in an ISR, that's not necessary.

 ## Lab 1 - Handling interrupts